jefflarkin/openacc-hackathon-gpu-profiling/README.md

 ### Gathering a Timeline ###
 The `nvprof_timeline.sh` script can be used to gather a GPU timeline of your application.
-Because of the way that Cray\'s aprun command launches executables you must set the `PMI_NO_FORK` environment variable to `1` in your run script.
+Because of the way that Cray's aprun command launches executables you must set the `PMI_NO_FORK` environment variable to `1` in your run script.
 Then simply add `nvprof_timeline.sh` to your run command immediately before the executable.
 This will give 1 timeline file for each node of your run.
 Since